ethereum/consensus-specs/sync/optimistic.md

 Let only a validator on an optimistic node be an *optimistic validator*.

-When this specification only defines behaviour for an optimistic node/validator, but *not* for the non-optimistic case, assume default behaviours without regard for optimistic sync.
+When this specification only defines behavior for an optimistic node/validator, but *not* for the non-optimistic case, assume default behaviors without regard for optimistic sync.

 ## Mechanisms